-1. Evidence of a bachelor's degree or its equivalent from an accredited college or university, with a minimum grade point of 2.0 on a 4.0 scale.

-2. An official transcript of all college, university, or seminary records, showing all courses pursued, the grades received, and the degree(s) earned, must be sent by the issuing institution directly to the Registrar.

-3. A certificate from a major official of the applicant's denomination (e.g., bishop, president, or registrar of annual conference, presbytery, association or pastor) indicating that the applicant is an acceptable candidate for service in the denomination and that admission to I.T.C. is endorsed.

-4. The recommendation forms as listed on the application (and included in the package) should be sent directly to the Registrar's Office by the persons completing them.

-5. A transfer student must present a letter of honorable withdrawal and a transcript.
+- 1. An official transcript of all college, university, or seminary records, showing all courses pursued, the grades received, and the degree(s) earned, must be sent by the issuing institution directly to the Registrar.
+A bachelor's degree with a minimum grade point average of 2.0 on a 4.0 scale or its equivalent from an accredited college or university is required. - 2.
+A certificate from a major official of the applicant's denomination (e.g., bishop, president, registrar of annual conference, presbytery, association, or pastor) indicating that the applicant is an acceptable candidate for service in the denomination and that admission to I.T.C. is endorsed. - 3.
+The recommendation forms as listed on the application (and included in the package) should be sent directly to the Registrar's Office by the persons completing them. - 4.
+A transfer student must present a letter of honorable withdrawal and a transcript.